Styling Cardigan Sweaters for Women

 This month my Stylish Monday sisters are sharing their favorite sweaters along with tips on how to look chic and stylish this fall.
 I hope you’ll stop by and take a look at their posts.
-Plus, join the link up party link your blog post below!
+Plus, join the link-up party and link your blog post below!

 Andy from Pearls and Pantsuits: “Ponchos are such a fun and easy way to add a light layer to an outfit.
 This plaid one has been one of my wardrobe staples for years.
 I love the plaid pattern and autumnal colors.
 I can’t wait to pull it out each fall!”

-Nancy from Nancy’s Fashion and Style: “I love sweaters, because I am always cold.
+Nancy from Nancy’s Fashion and Style: “I love sweaters because I am always cold.
 The thicker the better!
 But I don’t like cols, they don’t look good on me.
-Which is a pity because they are so much warmer then a v-neck.
+This is a pity because they are so much warmer than a v-neck.
 Ah well, the things you suffer for the sake of fashion!

 Nicole from High Altitude Style: I saw this red cashmere sweater in a consignment store.
-It was my size, color and the price was right.
-So I gave it a new home in my closet despite I already had two other red cashmere sweaters.
+It was my size, and color, and the price was right.
+So I gave it a new home in my closet despite already having two other red cashmere sweaters.
 However, they have a turtle and crew neck, respectively.
 Thus, a V-neck was different enough.
 And, for my excuse, one can never have too many neutrals, right?

 Suzanne from Ask Suzanne Bell Suzanne is always super stylish and has the best tips.